Secret ballot: United Kingdom

 The demand for a secret ballot was one of the six points of Chartism.
 The British parliament of the time refused even to consider the Chartist demands.
 Still, Lord Macaulay, in an 1842 speech, while rejecting Chartism's six points as a whole, admitted that the secret ballot was one of the two points he could support.

 The London School Board election of 1870 was Britain's first large-scale election by secret ballot.

 After several failed attempts (several of them spearheaded by George Grote), the secret ballot was eventually extended generally in the Ballot Act 1872, substantially reducing the cost of campaigning (as treating was no longer realistically possible) and was first used on 15 August 1872 to re-elect Hugh Childers as MP for Pontefract in a ministerial by-election following his appointment as Chancellor of the Duchy of Lancaster.
 The original ballot box, sealed in wax with a licorice stamp, is held at Pontefract museum.

-However, the UK uses numbered ballots to allow courts to intervene, under rare circumstances, to identify which candidate voters voted for.

 Australia and New Zealand

 In Australia, secret balloting appears to have been first implemented in Tasmania on 7 February 1856.

 Until the original Tasmanian Electoral Act 1856 was "re-discovered" recently, credit for the first implementation of the secret ballot often went to Victoria, where the former mayor of Melbourne William Nicholson pioneered it, and simultaneously South Australia.
-Victoria enacted legislation for secret ballots on 19 March 1856, and South Australian Electoral Commissioner William Boothby generally gets credit for creating the system finally enacted into law in South Australia on 2 April of that same year (a fortnight later).
-The other colonies in Australia followed: New South Wales (1858), Queensland (1859), and Western Australia (1877).

-State electoral laws, including the secret ballot, applied for the first election of the Australian parliament in 1901, and the system has continued to be a feature of federal elections and referendums.

-The Commonwealth Electoral Act 1918 does not explicitly set out the secret ballot, but a reading of sections 206, 207, 325, and 327 of the Act would imply its assumption.
-Sections 323 and 226(4), however, apply the principle of a secret ballot to polling staff and would also support the assumption.

-New Zealand implemented secret voting in 1870.
+Victoria enacted legislation for secret ballots on 19 March 1856.